SolidCharity/discourse_to_flarum/README.md

 ## Installation on CentOS-7:

-(see the Ansible playbook linked above, which does the installation for you...)
+(see the Ansible playbook [migration.yml](ansible/migration.yml), which does the installation for you...)

 ```